-- We will reassure children that staff will act in their best interests and that this may involve sharing information if the child is at risk of harm. - Children will be told if information is to be shared (taking special care with very young children or those with significant special needs) and will be offered appropriate support.
+- Staff are unable to offer absolute confidentiality. - We will reassure children that staff will act in their best interests and that this may involve sharing information if the child is at risk of harm. - Children will be told if information is to be shared (taking special care with very young children or those with significant special needs) and will be offered appropriate support.